-Taipei Zoo has eight outdoor and a six indoor display areas.
+Taipei Zoo has 8 outdoor and 6 indoor display areas.
 These include:

 - Formosan Animal Area for creatures native to Taiwan, including the black bear, wild boar and clouded leopard.

 - Children’s Zoo for domesticated animals which the young ones can get up close with, including alpacas, rabbits and ponies.